Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 It may not be difficult to fix a single overrun.

-But discovering and fixing a thread of architecture decisions made over time can be a challenge that leads to margin losses.
-SaaS companies often find themselves in this situation, which leads them to report weaker margins than they need to.
+But, discovering and fixing a thread of architecture decisions made over time can be a challenge that leads to margin losses.
+SaaS companies often find themselves in this situation, leading them to report weaker margins than needed.

-Use a robust Kubernetes cost intelligence solution to see where, when, and how your Kubernetes infrastructure is affecting your company.
+Use a robust Kubernetes cost intelligence solution to see where, when, and how your Kubernetes infrastructure affects your company.

-In a growing organization, it is easy to always think of Kubernetes' auto-scaling capabilities as ways to scale up and not down.
-Seeing the company expanding its Kubernetes architecture as demand grows is a positive mindset.
+In a growing organization, it is easy to always think of Kubernetes’ auto-scaling capabilities as ways to scale up rather than down.
+Seeing the company expand its Kubernetes architecture as demand grows is a positive mindset.

-Nevertheless, it is critical to ensure your architecture can grow and shrink efficiently in response to usage.
+Nevertheless, ensuring your architecture can grow and shrink efficiently in response to usage is critical.
 Kubernetes components should not run idle and waste your time and dollars.

 Cluster Autoscaler and Horizontal Pod Autoscaler help adjust pod and node volumes dynamically — and in real-time.

 By keeping workloads stateless, you can use spot instances.
-Spots Instances can disappear, which is why some engineers dislike them.
+Spot instances can disappear, which is why some engineers dislike them.
 However, keeping your application stateless solves this problem.

 Preserve the cluster for differentiated services and store data separately to ensure a smooth experience.

-Be sure to deploy Role-based Access Controls in a Kubernetes environment.
+Be sure to deploy Role-based Access Controls (RBACs) in a Kubernetes environment.
 RBACs enable you to determine which users have access to which resources in your Kubernetes cluster.
-Keep in mind, Kubernetes' complexity leaves it vulnerable to compromise if not set up correctly.
+Keep in mind that Kubernetes’ complexity leaves it vulnerable to compromise if not set up correctly.

 There are two ways to set RBAC permissions: